• Skip to primary navigation

 11. Skim the fat off the top of the liquid in the pot, or use a fat separator to defat the liquid.

 12. OPTIONAL: Return the liquid to the pot and turn on the sauté setting.
-Mix up a slurry of 1 Tbsp corn Starch to 2 Tbsp cold water.
+Mix up a slurry of 1 Tablespoons corn Starch to 2 Tablespoons cold water.
 When the liquid is simmering, whisk in the slurry and stir until it thickens.

 13. Serve the roast sliced, with some of the defatted sauce over it.